LtSnakePlissken/Q/docs/how-to-setup-rootnode.md

   - Min.
 3(v)Cores (x86), 30 GB storage and 3 GB RAM
   - Installed applications: docker, docker-compose, git (optional)

+### Application Installation

+If you are running Ubuntu, use these commands to install all mentioned required applications using `apt`:

+`$ sudo apt-get update` -> updates apt

+`$ sudo apt-get install git` -> installs git

+`$ sudo apt-get install docker-ce docker-ce-cli containerd.io docker-compose-plugin` -> installs docker, docker-compose and containerd (not required)

+Please check corresponding online resources for your operating system and the third party application you want to install for further questions.

 ## Basic Configuration

 Clone the repository